rvenky125/NoteKMM/README.md

 - Moko MVVM for shared ViewModel
 - Realm for database

+## Contribution

+Contributions are welcome!
+If you want to contribute to the project, feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.